 Synonyms: abstracting & indexing database, A&I database

 Grey literature refers to any information source that is not commercially published, for instance in the way that journals such as "Nature" or "Science" are.
-NICE Evidence is an example of grey literature.
+The National Grey Literature Collection is an example of grey literature.

 For more help with grey literature, see the Grey literature tab in this subject guide.